Foros15/vanishing-contributions/README.md

 ## ⚡ Quick Smoke Test

-Verify your setup with a minimal run (vanilla training on Cifar-10):
+Verify your setup with a minimal run (vanilla training on Cifar-10).
+This test requires a maximum VRAM of ~5GB.

 ```bash
 python train.py --model_name=vanilla-vit-tiny